stefan-niemeyer/githooks/README.md

 The `init` command will create all necessary configuration files under `$HOME/.githooks` such as `commit-msg` and `githooks.log`.
 If you are not familiar with `githooks`, please don't touch these files.

-## 1.2 Adding a Project
+## 1.2 Adding a Workspace

 ```shell
 $ githooks add
 ```
-The **add** command will add a new project to `githooks` projects list by a given project name, and it's workspace.
+The **add** command will add a new workspace to the `githooks` workspace list by a given workspace name, the Jira project key, and it's workspace folder.
 Once it's done, it will generate a config file under the home directory with the following pattern: `.gitconfig-<PROJECT_NAME>`
 Because `githooks` is basically a Git extension, it will append extra config at the bottom of `$HOME/.gitconfig`.

-## 1.3 Listing the Projects
+## 1.3 Listing the Workspaces
-By calling **list** `githooks` prints a list with all projects it 'manages'.
+By calling **list** `githooks` prints a list with all workspaces it 'manages'.

-## 1.4 Deleting a Project
+## 1.4 Deleting a Workspace
-**delete** will list all `githooks` projects.
-The user can select one of the projects to delete by moving the cursor.
+**delete** will list all `githooks` workspaces.
+The user can select one of the workspaces to delete by moving the cursor.
-If a project was removed successfully, it's config files will also be removed or updated by `githooks`.
+If a workspace was removed successfully, it's config files will also be removed or updated by `githooks`.
 Here again, if you are not familiar with `githooks`, just do not touch these config files, otherwise `githooks` will lose the control of it.

 # 2 Under the Hood
-Let's assume, you have called `githooks init` and added the projects **Alpha** and **Beta** with `githooks add`.
+Let's assume, you have called `githooks init` and added the workspaces **Alpha** and **Beta** with `githooks add`.
 Then `githooks` will have created the following file / folder structure

 ```